validate()

 export function validateEquals<T>(input: unknown): IValidation<T>;

-More strict validatae function prohibiting superfluous properties.
+More strict validate function prohibiting superfluous properties.

 typia.validate<T>